greengerong/Prerender_asp_mvc/README.md

   - extensionsToIgnore
   - crawlerUserAgents

-5:Create a new class called PreApplicationStartCode in the App_Start folder:
+5: Create a new class called PreApplicationStartCode in the App_Start folder:

     using System;
     using System.Collections.Generic;